 Expected the other Metro Map Meerut in Future

-The first corridor of the Meerut Metro is soon going to be ready to serve passengers, connecting Bhood Baral (Meerut South) to Modipuram Depot.
+The first corridor of the Meerut Metro has already started operations after it was inaugurated by the Prime Minister on 22 February 2026.
+This corridor connects Bhood Baral (Meerut South) to Modipuram and serves several stations across the city, while the Modipuram Depot station is still under construction.
 For the second corridor, a new DPR (Detailed Project Report) is planned to be prepared.
-Earlier, RITES Limited had prepared DPRs for two corridors.
+Earlier, RITES Limited had prepared DPRs for two proposed corridors to expand the Meerut Metro network in the future.

 - The first phase was proposed from Partapur to Pallavpuram Phase-1 via Begumpul.